What is a brain injury compensation claim?

 However, there are a number of notable exceptions, including:

-- If claiming for a brain injury on behalf of a child, you can start the claim at any point until their 21st birthday.
+• If claiming for a brain injury on behalf of a child, they can start the claim at any point until their 21st birthday.
+Prior to them turning 18 they will need a ‘litigation friend’ who is over 18 to act on their behalf.

 The legal process for claiming compensation for brain injuries is extremely complex.
 We recommend starting your claim as soon as possible so that we have the best opportunity to compile as much evidence as possible while the details of the case are still fresh in everyone’s minds and documentation is still available.